-- 1) The six New England states support the development and issuance of a Request for Proposals (RFP) with no commitment by any state at that point in time to procure any level of resources.
-The New England Governors' July 2012 Resolution concerning Coordinated Procurement expresses six state support for issuing such RFP. - 2) The six New England states participate through state personnel assigned to a Procurement Team (PT), which also may include EDC representatives from some states as each state deems appropriate, in the development of preliminary procurement-related documents and in the resolution of process and legal questions to ensure the process conforms to requirements and preferences of all states.4 At this stage, there is no commitment by any state to procure any level of resources. - 2a) The PT conducts an open process to solicit stakeholder comments on the draft RFP, draft form contract and draft evaluation criteria, and to address proactively any challenges or disputes about the contemplated process.
-Any stakeholder even require direct EDC participation on the PT.
-Further, each state may choose to assign state energy office or state regulatory authority staff to represent the state's interest.
+1) The six New England states support the development and issuance of a Request for Proposals (RFP) with no commitment by any state at that point in time to procure any level of resources.
+The New England Governors' July 2012 Resolution concerning Coordinated Procurement expresses six state support for issuing such RFP.

+2) The six New England states participate through state personnel assigned to a Procurement Team (PT), which also may include EDC representatives from some states as each state deems appropriate, in the development of preliminary procurement-related documents and in the resolution of process and legal questions to ensure the process conforms to requirements and preferences of all states.6 At this stage, there is no commitment by any state to procure any level of resources.